Tomáš Souček: International career

-After representing the Czech Republic in several youth categories, Souček made his debut for the senior side on 15 November 2016 in a friendly match against Denmark.
+Souček appeared in all three matches of the Czech Republic under-21 team in the 2017 UEFA Under-21 Championship.
+After representing the Czech Republic in several youth categories, Souček debuted for the senior team on 15 November 2016 in a friendly match against Denmark.
 He made his competitive debut on 10 June 2017, in Czech Republic's 1–1 away draw against Norway in a 2018 World Cup qualifier.
-Souček appeared in all three matches of the Czech Republic under-21 team in the 2017 UEFA Under-21 Championship.

 On 24 March 2021, Souček scored a hat-trick in a 6–2 World Cup qualifying win against Estonia.

-He was a member of the Czech Republic squad for Euro 2020 which was eliminated in the quarter-finals by Denmark.
+He was a member of the Czech Republic squad for Euro 2020 where they were eliminated in the quarter-finals by Denmark.
 Following the tournament, Souček was confirmed as the new captain of the Czech Republic, after Vladimír Darida's retirement from international football.

+In May 2024, Souček was named as a member of the Czech Republic squad for Euro 2024.